Thursday, 19 April 2012

 Continuing my...
 'Yar I'm in Town' ....session, I headed deeper in to the woods and loitered around the bottom of Centrepoint for a bit, admiring the Centrepoint Apartments on St Giles Street and hoping that somebody would throw me down the deed to one as I did so.

-I remarked that their style was not unlike the street bench I'd seen earlier, smooth white granite with a vaguely artistic quality.
-A little bit like the early 80's film Krull as well as a matter of fact.
+I noticed their style was not unlike the street bench I'd seen earlier, smooth white granite, borderline sculpture.
+A little bit like the early 80's film Krull.

 Some Krull flavours...